-In this guide, I’ll be sharing all the best things to do in San Sebastian Del Oeste, as well as information on how to get there from Puerto Vallarta and where to stay overnight.
+In this guide, I’m sharing the best things to do in San Sebastian Del Oeste, how to get there from Puerto Vallarta, and where to stay overnight.

-The mines stopped working during the 1910 revolution when the foreign companies moved elsewhere, and since then, the population has dramatically declined.
-Today, only around 600 permanent residents remain.
+The mines stopped working during the 1910 revolution when foreign companies moved elsewhere, and since then, the population has dramatically declined.
+Today, only around 600 permanent residents remain!